hyperledger/fabric/docs/source/private_data_tutorial.rst

 these collections are used to transfer the asset in the course of the tutorial.

-This collection definition file is deployed when the chaincode definition is committed to the channel using the `peer lifecycle chaincode commit command <commands/peerlifecycle.html#peer-lifecycle-chaincode-commit>`__.
+This collection definition file is deployed when the chaincode definition is committed to the channel using the `cli lifecycle chaincode commit command <commands/peerlifecycle.html#peer-lifecycle-chaincode-commit>`__.
 More details on this process are provided in Section 3 below.

 .. _pd-read-write-private-data: